SparkingTime/K-MeansViaSpark/README.md

 ####High-level k-Means Algorithm

 As mentioned above, K-means clustering is quite intuitive and straightforward.
 Here we first introduce the high-level algorithm.
+1. Randomly select ‘c’ cluster centers.
+2. Calculate the distance between each data point and cluster centers.
+3. Assign the data point to the cluster center whose distance from the cluster center is minimum of all the cluster centers.
+4. Recalculate the new cluster center using V_i = Sum(x_i)/count(i)

 K-means in a "mapreduce" context is a little bit more invovled but goes as follows.